 Who doesn’t enjoy a good slushy session?
 I bet we all do!
-Here’s a quick guide on how to use a slushie machine.
+So here’s a quick guide on how to use a slushie machine.

 A slushie is a drink prepared from crushed flavored ice.
 Flavored ice could be one of the greatest food ideas ever.
-You’re probably wondering what makes slush machines so special, and how they make ice taste so different.
+You’re probably wondering what makes slush machines special and how they make ice taste so different.

-For starters, slushie machines make their own slush from water, whereas other frozen drinks use microscopic ice crystals crushed from ice cubes.
-Best slushie machines used at home do not have the ability to freeze, whereas commercial models do.
-If you want to prepare a slushy cocktail, you’ll need to learn how to operate a slushie machine.
+For starters, slushie machines make their slush from water, whereas other frozen drinks use microscopic ice crystals crushed from ice cubes.
+In addition, the best slushie machines used at home cannot freeze, whereas commercial models do.
+To prepare a slushy cocktail, you’ll need to learn how to operate a slushie machine.

-Slushie machines, like any other equipment, come with standard operating instructions and a safety guide.
-Let’s have a look at the instruction booklet for the frozen drink maker before we get started with the primary process.
+Like any other equipment, Slushie machines come with standard operating instructions and a safety guide.
+First, look at the instruction booklet for the frozen drink maker before we start the primary process.

-- When filling the drink compartments, make sure to fill them to the minimum fill line and not to the maximum fill line.
-One gallon of syrup will create 90 12oz drinks and will fill the compartment three times.
+- When filling the drink compartments, ensure to fill them to the minimum and not the top fill line.
+For example, one gallon of syrup will create 90 12oz drinks and fill the compartment three times.

-- Keep in mind that you should never use the slushie machine to make a cocktail.
+- Remember that you should never use the slushie machine to make a cocktail.
 This will bring the machine to a halt and prevent the liquid from freezing.

 - Do not attempt to alter the machine’s knobs on the backside.
 The temperature adjustments have previously been pre-programmed to meet the machine’s needs.
-It is not advised to change them.
+Therefore, it is not advised to change them.

-- Make sure the drink compartments are closed and sealed at all times. prior to turning on the machine To realign them if they are loose, push the plastic back and slightly downwards.
+- Make sure the drink compartments are closed and sealed at all times.
+Then, before turning on the machine, To realign them if they are loose, push the plastic back and slightly downwards.

 - After each use, drain the machine.
 Drain any remaining slush before filling the compartments with warm water.
 Allow it to sit for 3 to 5 minutes before draining it again to remove the residue.

 - After a few uses, keeping the machine in good working order becomes much easier.
-The thing about using a frozen drink maker is that you don’t have to figure out how it works by trial and error.
+Using a frozen drink maker means you don’t have to figure out how it works by trial and error.

 How does it work?